 Exploratorium's annual festival of ebullient lights and subtle glows returns for the holiday season on Thursday, Dec.
 6th.
 Bask in the mesmerizing gleams of interactive installations and kinetic sculptures, and celebrate the close of the year at After Dark's Glow.

 - Leo Villareal's Buckyball

 More than 4,500 LED nodes illuminate the pentagonal and hexagonal structures of Buckyball, a 25-foot sculpture located outside the front entrance to the Exploratorium.
-Inspired by the work of inventor Buckminster Fuller, Buckyball is free to visit through 2018.
+Inspired by the work of inventor Buckminster Fuller, Buckyball is free to visit as you walk along the Embarcadero.

 - An Iconic San Francisco Attraction

 Touch, tinker, and play with more than 650 hands-on exhibits at the Exploratorium, and enjoy uninterrupted exploration.
 The museum's immersive art installations, live demonstrations, interactive exhibits and outdoor views of the Bay will spark your curiosity and have you discovering why the Exploratorium is an iconic attraction in San Francisco.